void-linux/void-docs/src/config/graphics/optimus.md

 # usermod -a -G bumblebee <username>
 ```

-> Note: This requires a relogin to be effective.
+> Note: This requires a re-login to be effective.

-Run the application to be renderered on the NVIDIA GPU with `optirun`:
+Run the application to be rendered on the NVIDIA GPU with `optirun`:

 ```
 $ optirun <application>